 ECON 6283.
 Survey of International Trade Theory and Policy.
 3 Credits.

 For graduate students in fields other than economics.
-Survey of international economics and policy; application of comparative advantage and other arguments for trade; impact of trade on a domestic economy; new arguments for protectionism; regional trading blocs.
+Survey of international economics and policy; application of comparative advantage and other arguments for trade; impact of trade on a domestic economy; new arguments for protectionism; and regional trading blocs.

 ECON 6284.
 Survey of International Macroeconomics and Finance Theory and Policy.
 3 Credits.

 For graduate students in fields other than economics.
-Open-economy macroeconomics; international finance; balance of payments accounting; exchange markets; alternative models of balance of payments determination and adjustment; behavior of flexible exchange rate systems.
+Open economy macroeconomics; international finance; balance of payments accounting; exchange markets; alternative models of balance of payments determination and adjustment; behavior of flexible exchange rate systems.

 ECON 6285.
 Economic Development of Latin America.
 3 Credits.